How to Take Your Advocacy Message to Congress

 - Know your issue and be prepared to discuss your concerns in a clear, concise and professional manner.
 Have a basic understanding of what, if any, legislation exist that might affect your issue and where the legislation stands (i.e. is it in committee, has it passed, is it on the floor for debate etc.)

 - Be punctual.
 Arrive and leave on time.
-Members of congress and their staff are busy and delays may occur.
+Members of Congress and their staff are busy and delays may occur.
 Be prepared with a clear and concise message.
-It is not unusual for meetings to last no longer than ten or fifteen minutes.
+It is not unusual for meetings to last no longer than 10 or 15 minutes.

-- Be flexible, it is not unusual for meetings to last no longer than fifteen minutes or to take place in a non-traditional location like a hallway or waiting area.
+- Be flexible, it is not unusual for meetings to last no longer than 15 minutes or to take place in a non-traditional location like a hallway or waiting area.

 - Leave behind your contact information (e.g. a business card) and encourage your member of Congress or their staff to get in touch with you for any follow up or questions they may have.